 Lead Critic for the site, as well as serving as an editor when needed.

-Mission: Impossible – Dead Reckoning Part One continues the high octane action of the last couple films, 2015’s Rogue Nation and 2018’s Fallout.
-While the seventh entry also has great emotional beats, there are bits here and there where the script feels lighter than it wants to be and it feels like these beats belong in an early film in the series rather than here.
-However, these small bits fade away amongst the chaos of the film, albeit that they still remain and will keep the script lower than it should be when compared to the entire series.
+This year, more than most in recent memory, feels like the year of the action film.
+With the likes of John Wick: Chapter 4, Creed III, and others such as Extraction 2, the seventh Mission: Impossible film fits well into the cog with this year’s other action films.
+Mission: Impossible – Dead Reckoning continues the high-octane action of the last couple of films—2015’s Rogue Nation and 2018’s Fallout.
+While the seventh entry also has great emotional beats, there are bits where the script feels lighter than it wants to be and feels like these beats belong in an earlier film in the series rather than here.
+Still, these small bits fade away amongst the chaos, albeit remaining and keeping the script lower than it should be when compared to its predecessors.

 Spoilers to follow.